Immigration Policy On Forced Marriage Is Unlawful

 Contact: Tel: 0208 571 9595 or email us for more information.

-For the full judgment see:
+Finally for the full judgment see:

 Note: SBS acknowledge pro bono support from Anne-Marie Hutchinson, Dawson Cornwell Solicitors, and Henry Setright QC and Michael Gration of Chambers of Jonathan Cohen QC, 4 Paper Building.